 2 Assessment for family and friend carers

 Our carers' self-assessment is aimed at people who provide unpaid care to a relative, friend or neighbour.
 It is designed to help you think about what is working well for you and what needs to change.

 Carers Support West Sussex carry out the majority of carers' assessments on our behalf.
 You can find their contact details on the downloadable or paper forms.

-If you provide unpaid care to a relative, friend or neighbour you are entitled to a formal assessment of your needs even if the person you care for:
+If you provide unpaid care to a relative, friend or neighbour you are entitled to an assessment of your needs even if the person you care for:

 If you have already submitted a completed carers' self-assessment, we will include what you have told us when we assess you.

 The carer does not need to live in West Sussex for us to assess their needs, but the person they care for must.

 If you are not eligible we will provide information, advice and assistance to help you plan the support you need.